vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Test-LockdownMode.md

 ## Synopsis

-Test if ESXi hosts in a cluster are in lockdown mode.
+Test if ESX hosts in a cluster are in lockdown mode.

 ## Syntax